Impaired driving in Canada: History

 2008 also saw the most recent amendments by Parliament to the law on drinking and driving.
 The Tackling Violent Crime Act came into force on July 2, 2008.
 The changes included adding new evidentiary restrictions on defendants trying to raise "evidence to the contrary" regarding the presumption of a person's blood alcohol concentration, created mandatory standard field sobriety tests that can be requested by a police officer, created additional means to allow police officers to test for the possible presence of drugs in a driver's body, increased the minimum sentences to their current level ($1000 fine for the first offence, 30 days in jail for the second offence, and 120 days in jail for the third offence), and created new offences for "over 80" causing death or bodily harm and refusing to provide a sample where operation caused death or bodily harm.

 On June 21, 2018, Bill C-46 received royal assent, and Part One of the bill immediately came into effect by amending the Criminal Code to include cannabis-related driving offences to account for the legalization of cannabis with the passing of the Cannabis Act on the same day.
 On December 18, 2018, Part Two of the bill came into effect, and replaced all the existing driving provisions with a new comprehensive regime in the largest update since 1985.
-Altogether, the 2018 changes included mandatory alcohol screening requirements, per se limits on the amount of legal drugs drivers could have in their system, as well as an expanded "80 or over" offence.
+Altogether, the 2018 changes included mandatory alcohol screening requirements, limits on the amount of legal drugs drivers could have in their system, as well as an expanded "80 or over" offence.
+Part Two carried more severe immigration-related consequences for both permanent residents and foreign nationals convicted of an impaired driving offence.
+It also increased the maximum sentence from five to ten years.